-A public company is free to transfer its share from one person to another, whereas in a private company, the right to transfer shares is restricted.
-And in One Person Company (OPC), transferability of shares is not allowed.
+A public company is free to transfer its share from one person to another, whereas, in a private company, the right to transfer shares is restricted.
+And in One Person Company (OPC), the transferability of shares is not allowed.

 8. Separate property.

 As we have already studied, a company is a separate artificial person created by law, and a company is different from its members.
 Therefore, a company has its separate property and can own, enjoy, and dispose of properties in its name.

 Case Law: In RF Perumal vs H. John Deavin, it was held that no member can claim themselves to be the owner of the company’s property during its existence or its wind up.
 A company cannot even have an insurable interest in the property of the company.